logicalclocks/feature-store-api/docs/integrations/emr/emr_configuration.md

 ]
 ```

-When creating your EMR cluster, add the configuration:
+When you create your EMR cluster, add the configuration:

 !!! note
     Don't forget to replace ip-XXX-XX-XX-XXX.XX-XXXX-X.compute.internal with the private DNS name of your Hopsworks master node.